Ulmus pumila 'Pinnato-ramosa': Cultivation

 Dieck gave several specimens to the Späth nursery, which exported the tree across Europe, and to the USA.
 A specimen from Späth, incorrectly listed as Ulmus pinnato-racemosa, was planted at the Dominion Arboretum, Ottawa, Canada, in 1898.
 Some of these trees still survive, notably in the UK, and North America.
 Clibrans' nursery of Altrincham, Cheshire, supplied the tree in the UK in the early 20th century; the tree was later propagated and marketed by the Hillier & Sons nursery, Winchester, Hampshire from 1949, with 48 sold in the period 1962 to 1977, when production ceased.

 Landowners in Italy in the 1930s were advised to plant 'Pinnato-ramosa' to replace native elms lost to the earlier strain of Dutch elm disease.
 Introduced to Croatia from Italy, 'Pinnato-ramosa' can now be found in many places along the Croatian littoral, where it is known as 'Turkestan Elm'.
 An Ulmus turkestanica (listed separately from 'Umbraculifera'), "a compact grower with smallish leaves", appeared in early 20th-century catalogues of the Gembrook or Nobelius Nursery near Melbourne, Australia.
 'Pinnato-ramosa' is a rather loosely-branched tree, so the Nobelius introduction may have been Ulmus turkestanica Regel rather than the Siberian elm cultivar.

 By the 1930s, when 'Pinnato-ramosa' was being recommended as resistant to early-strain DED, the "Turkestan elm" in nursery lists, as descriptions show, was usually this cultivar, not U. turkestanica Regel.
 The Hesse Nursery of Weener, Germany, sold an "Ulmus turkestanica Reg." in this decade, but gave U. pumila arborea Litv. as a synonym.

 The tree was included in the early stages of the Dutch elm breeding programme, but was dropped owing to the susceptibility of its flowers, which emerge in early February, to frost.
+A specimen was planted in 2015 in the Mierenbos, Wageningen.